RossOgilvie/LieGroupSeminar/README.md

 - Ross defaults to align and align* environments, although gather can sometimes be appropriate.
 - Labels should be semantic eg lem:intro:name of lemma.
 - Should settle on a style for giving citations on theorems.

+## Workflow for Ross
+- Work on a separate branch; Nicolas works on main
+- Periodically merge that branch back to main
+- Then recompile the website
+- Swap back to your branch.